-In some study conditions (Pilot full, Study 1 full and ratings conditions, Study 2 and both sequence length conditions of Study 3), the paradigm began with a “Phase 1” ratings task, in which participants viewed the full distribution of prices that might (or might not) appear as options later and rated each for its “attractiveness” or subjective value.
+In some study conditions (Pilot full condition, Study 1 full and ratings conditions, Study 2, and Study 3 both sequence length conditions), the paradigm began with a “Phase 1” ratings task, in which participants viewed the full distribution of prices that could appear as options later and rated each for its “attractiveness” or subjective value.
 As described below, some models operate over objective / raw prices (OV) and other models operate on the subjective value of the prices (SV), derived from the ratings measured during phase 1.
 In phase1, participants also had the opportunity to learn the “generating” distribution of option values and thereby establish prior expectations about the probabilities with which certain option values might appear in any given sequence, later in the optimal stopping task.
 The distribution of these ratings could also be used to fix the models’ prior on its generating distribution of option values (See Ideal observer optimality model section below for more information).